AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 ## Overview:
 <p align="justify"> With the iPhone's increasing market share, many app developers see the App Store as a growing and profitable opportunity.
 According to Statista, nearly 5 million apps are available in the Apple App Store as of July 2022.
 Even though mobile applications can be a great source of income and a showcase for companies and their services, this is still a very competitive field.
 For this reason, an exploratory analysis of the data can provide useful insights for these developers and their companies, thus knowing what makes an app successful.

 <p align="justify"> For this analysis, I will be using the Kaggle dataset named App Statistics (Apple iOS app store).
-Data source: [click here](https://www.kaggle.com/datasets/ramamet4/app-store-apple-data-set-10k-apps).
-To showcase different SQL skills this querying exploratory analysis will be done entirely using the [sqlonline](https://sqliteonline.com/) tool which provides a wide range of engines and an in-engine visualization tool.
+Data source: (https://www.kaggle.com/datasets/ramamet4/app-store-apple-data-set-10k-apps).
+To showcase different SQL skills this querying exploratory analysis will be done entirely using the sqlonline tool (https://sqliteonline.com/) which provides a wide range of engines and an in-engine visualization tool.
 This time I have chosen SQLite engine instead of MySQL due to its better performance and lightweight.

 </br>